mzpqnxow/x509tools/README.md

 # x509dump
 A (very) old and unmaintained Python project used to dump x509/DER keys and certificates from live Windows processes.
 This was written around 2011.
-Maybe it will be useful to someone, it is unmained and has not been tested wince Windows 7
+Maybe it will be useful to someone, it is unmaintained and has not been tested wince Windows 7

 ## x509dump.py